egdcrypto/the-rover/README.md

 **Patent Pending** - This technology may be covered by one or more patents or patent applications.

-**Trademarks**: The Rover™, RoverOS™, RoverVision™, RoverNav™, RoverCore™, RoverCloud™, RoverConnect™, and all associated logos are trademarks of The Rover Project.
+**Trademarks**: The Rover™, RoverOS™, RoverVision™, RoverNav™, RoverMap™, RoverCore™, RoverCloud™, RoverConnect™, RoverAI™, RoverCollect™, RoverCut™, and all associated logos are trademarks of The Rover Project.

 ## 🏢 About The Rover Project

-The Rover Project develops cutting-edge autonomous robotic solutions that transform how repetitive outdoor tasks are performed.
-Our mission is to increase efficiency, reduce costs, and improve safety across multiple industries through intelligent automation.
+The Rover Project is revolutionizing automation across multiple industries with intelligent, adaptable robotic platforms.
+Our modular approach allows one core technology to serve diverse markets, from sports facilities to farms to security applications.

+### Mission
+Transform repetitive tasks across all industries through intelligent, autonomous robotics that improve efficiency, reduce costs, and enhance safety.

+### Vision
+A world where intelligent robots handle routine tasks, freeing humans for creative and strategic work.

 ### Core Values
-- **Innovation**: Pushing the boundaries of robotics and AI
+- **Innovation**: Continuous advancement in robotics and AI
+- **Versatility**: One platform, unlimited applications
-- **Reliability**: Building systems that work in real-world conditions
+- **Reliability**: Robust systems for real-world conditions
-- **Modularity**: Creating adaptable solutions for diverse needs
-- **Sustainability**: Solar-powered, environmentally conscious design
+- **Sustainability**: Solar-powered, environmentally conscious
+- **Safety**: Human and animal-friendly operation

+## 🚀 Getting Started

+### For Developers
+1. Clone the repository
+2. Review documentation in `/docs`
+3. Explore 3D models in `/models`
+4. Run export script: `./scripts/export-rover-parts.sh`

+### For Potential Customers
+1. Identify your application in the product line
+2. Review specific documentation for your rover type
+3. Check ROI calculations for your use case
+4. Contact us for customization options

+### For Investors
+1. Review the multi-application platform strategy
+2. Examine market opportunities across industries
+3. Analyze ROI examples and business models
+4. Contact partnerships team for details

 ## 📬 Contact